 Diving deeper into various clinical departments based on Table \ref{table: clinical department}, it reveals that the model performance varies considerably across diseases, ranging from a low of 38.89\% in TCM to a high of 71.43\% in the clinical laboratory.
 This variation can be attributed to the inherent complexity differences among diseases; for instance, questions about the laboratory department primarily focus on the interpretation of biomarkers, offering a more concentrated context.

-\subsection{Error analysis}
+\subsection{Error Analysis}

-To further investigate the role of the ICP framework, we conducted an error analysis.
-Taking the results of ICP with Few-shot (GPT3.5) in CMExam as a case study, we analyzed the differences in the analysis generated for questions answered correctly versus those answered incorrectly.
-We observed that the former typically had higher ROUGE and BLEU scores, despite having a shorter average length compared to the latter.
+To further investigate the role of the ICP framework in the reasoning process, we conducted an error analysis based on the results of ICP with Few-shot (GPT-3.5) in CMExam, as recorded in Table \ref{table: comparison of analysis}.
 We analyzed the metrics associated with the predicted knowledge seeds.
-Each ground-truth explanation contains nearly 10 medical entities.
-When compared with our predicted set of 10 knowledge seeds, it became evident that the questions with correct answers often possessed better knowledge seeds, as evidenced by higher recall, precision, and F1 scores.
-This suggests that our designed knowledge seeds can effectively elevate the quality of generated explanations, subsequently improving the problem-solving ability of LLM in medicine.
+Each ground-truth explanation contains nearly ten medical entities.
+When compared with our predicted set of ten knowledge seeds, it became evident that questions with correct answers often had better knowledge seeds, as indicated by higher recall, precision, and F1 scores.
+Furthermore, regarding the length of responses and NLG metrics, we observed that the correct response typically has higher ROUGE and BLEU scores despite having a shorter average length compared to the incorrect one.
+Overall, this suggests that our designed ICP framework and mined knowledge seeds can guide LLMs to conduct focused discussions on potentially critical aspects for question-solving, thereby effectively enhancing the quality of generated analyses and improving their reasoning ability in the medical domain.

-After reviewing the reasoning process, unlike QA which directly provides an answer option, several analyses of CoT and ICP fail to conclude with an exact answer option, as highlighted in Figure \ref{fig:fail}.
+After reviewing the reasoning process, unlike the standard QA that directly provides an answer option, several analyses of CoT and ICP fail to conclude with an exact answer option, as highlighted in Figure \ref{fig:fail}.
 It suggests that there might be multiple correct answers or no correct option.
-While there were insightful discussions in the reasoning process and some approximately reached the answer, the final answer is still uncertain due to the deficiency of medical knowledge or incomplete reasoning.
+While there are insightful discussions in the reasoning process, and some approximately reached the answer, the final answer is still uncertain due to the deficiency of medical knowledge or incomplete reasoning.
 This underscores the rigor and complexity of clinical reasoning, necessitating further exploration into integrating more knowledge or enhancing reasoning abilities.